 For a more personalized experience, make advance reservations for a private tour and tasting.
-A few of the other Sonoma County wineries that combine tasting with amazing views of redwoods include Moshin Vineyards, Porter Creek Vineyards, and Gary Farrell Vineyards & Winery (reservations required).
+Other west Sonoma County wineries that combine tasting with amazing views of redwoods include Moshin Vineyards, Porter Creek Vineyards, and Gary Farrell Vineyards & Winery.

 For beer lovers, Stumptown Brewery in Guerneville rotates its styles on tap, and provides guest taps for other local breweries; for variety, they also carry spirits.

-Explore the town of Guerneville’s recent renaissance as a foodie haven by getting breakfast or lunch at the Big Bottom Market (their biscuits made Oprah’s list of her favorite things).
-For dinner, at the nearby urban-chic Boon Eat + Drink, chef and owner Christa Luedtke whips up delicious seasonal menus using local ingredients in dishes like polenta lasagna with spring veggies, rainbow chard, marinara sauce, and ricotta salata.
+For dinner, at the nearby urban-chic boon eat + drink, chef and owner Christa Luedtke whips up delicious seasonal menus using local ingredients in dishes like broiled salmon on a bed of cannellini beans, or polenta lasagna with spring veggies, rainbow chard, marinara sauce, and ricotta salata.

 In Guerneville, cute little 1920s-era Craftsman-style cabins nestle at the feet of soaring redwoods at Fern Grove Cottages.
 Some cottages have whirlpool tubs, others wood-burning or gas fireplaces, and a few are pet-friendly; guests get an extended continental breakfast and free use of Cruiser bicycles.